haleygreenspan/team2/Projects/P1/tests/README.md

 - **get_valid_moves()**
   + Type: `() -> ArrayList<Location>`

-  + Function Implementation:
+  + Function Implementation: It gets all possible moves that a ghost can move.
+This is implemented by checking horizontally, vertically, and diagonally by one unit.

-  + Test Description:
+  + Test Description: The test shows that at (1,1) the ghost can indeed move somewhere.

 - **move()**
   + Type: `() -> Bool`